alexovech/FPGA-ALU-ROM/docs/part1/overview1.md

 ## ALU overview

 This part of the project implements a standalone Arithmetic Logic Unit (ALU) on FPGA.
 An ALU is a fundamental digital block responsible for performing basic arithmetic operations on binary data.

-In this design, the ALU supports the core arithmetic functions commonly used in digital systems, including addition, subtraction, multiplication, and division.
+In this design, the ALU supports the core arithmetic functions such as addition, subtraction, multiplication, and division.
-The operation to be performed is selected by the user, allowing the ALU to operate in different modes while maintaining a simple and deterministic structure.
+The wanted operation to be performed is selected by the user, allowing the ALU to operate in different modes while maintaining a simple and deterministic structure.

 ---